bmcilw1/SeattleCrisisData/README.md

 This project explores the Kaggle [Seattle Crisis Data](https://www.kaggle.com/city-of-seattle/seattle-crisis-data/)

 ## Getting Started
-1. Clone this repo and cd into it.
+1. Clone this repo
-1. Download the [Seattle Crisis Data](https://www.kaggle.com/city-of-seattle/seattle-crisis-data/) into a directory called seattle-crisis-data.
+1. Download the [Seattle Crisis Data](https://www.kaggle.com/city-of-seattle/seattle-crisis-data/) into a directory called seattle-crisis-data at the root of cloned repo
 1. Make a new virtual env
     * `python3 -m venv env`
 1. Install the requirements